 Why is this?

 The global research indicated that the customer was looking for this sort of product.
-And the usage patters also pointed to an ease of acceptance that was never realized.
+And the usage patterns also pointed to ease of acceptance that was never realized.
 The problem was no doubt, the research itself.
 (Read about Resultant Research, the highly specialized research division of Stealing Share)

 - The brand then holds a series of focus groups in the new “foreign market”.
 To better understand the language of the consumer and to test some packaging.
 And identity themes that the U&A study indicated might be strategically meaningful.

 - If the product is a consumer product, no doubt the brand team visited the homes of potential users.
 And witnessed the routine “first hand” that utilizes this category of brands.

 - The ad agency is then brought into the loop.
 A campaign is developed based on the learnings, and the ads are then produced.
 Costing thousands of dollars.
 A test market is chosen and the product is launched.
 Many times, it falls flat and a great deal of capital was wasted.

 At Resultant Research (the research arm of Stealing Share), a fundamentally different process is used.
 Used to uncover opportunities and ensure market share growth.
 It is a process that is designed not only to understand the usage and attitudes of the target culture.
 But also to uncover the belief systems that make each culture distinct.